CRISES IN THE CAPITALIST SYSTEM

 On the morning of June 28, 1914, Franz Ferdinand and his wife visited Sarajevo.

-A group of six assassins from the Black Hand had positioned themselves along the motorcade route.
+At that hour a group of six assassins from the Black Hand had already positioned themselves along the motorcade route.

-One of them, Cabrinovic, threw a grenade, which missed the Archduke but injured others nearby.
+One of them known as Cabrinovic, threw a grenade, which missed the Archduke but injured others nearby.

 Later, as the convoy was returning from the hospital where they had visited the wounded, it took a wrong turn and coincidentally passed by Gavrilo Princip, who shot and killed both Ferdinand and Sophie.